benchristel/OGTRTA/README.md

 ```

 Note that we cannot allow SMPs before the noun in the absence of a determiner without creating syntactic ambiguity, since in an actual sentence the NP might be preceded by another NP with modifiers of its own.
-There are ways to mitigate this ambiguity, e.g. agreement, but such techniques are out of scope for this document.

 ### Conjunctions